-The preferred alternative in the FEIS is for one of 6AAC 80.140 Air, Land, and the two Nome ODMDS to be designated for disposal of the Water Quality: dredged material and the other to be de-designated.
-The site may be used for disposal of dredged material only after evaluation of each Federal project or permit application has established that the disposal is within site capacity and in compliance with the criteria and requirements of the Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers (CE) regulations.
-In addition, it is expected that each Federal project and disposal activity will comply with the regulations and procedures of the Alaska Department of Environmental Conservation with respect to air, land, and water quality.
+The preferred alternative in the FEIS is for one of the two Nome ODMDS to be designated for disposal of dredged material and the other to be de-designated.
+The site may be used for disposal of dredged material only after evaluation of each Federal project or permit application has established that the disposal is within site capacity and in compliance with the criteria and requirements of the Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers (CE) regulations. addition, it is expected that each Federal project and disposal activity will comply with regulations and procedures of the Alaska Department of Environmental Conservation with respect to air, land, and water quality.